Stab-Lok: Government response

-After the 1979 sale of Federal Pacific Electric to Reliance Electric, a unit of Exxon Corporation, Reliance reported to the U.S. Consumer Product Safety Commission that the Stab-Lok breakers and panels did not meet the requirements published by Underwriters Laboratories, even though the products bore UL markings.
+After the 1979 sale of Federal Pacific Electric to Reliance Electric, a unit of Exxon Corporation, Reliance reported to the U.S. Consumer Product Safety Commission that the Stab-Lok breakers and panels did not meet the requirements published by Underwriters Laboratories, even though the products bore UL labels.

 The CPSC performed its own testing and concluded:

 After a two-year investigation into whether these test failures would create a "serious risk of injury to consumers", the CPSC closed the investigation, citing a lack of budget to continue:

 CPSC urged consumers to remain vigilant and report any failed breakers or equipment so it could continue to collect data.

 Fate

 The Stab-Lok brand was discontinued, and its maker, FPE, went through a succession of later owners: Reliance Electric, owned by Exxon, in 1979; Exxon later sold Reliance Electric to Rockwell, which sold the business to Baldor Electric in 2006.
 Baldor was bought by ABB in 2011.

 Other companies began building Stab-Lok style breakers through around 1990.
 According to a Washington Post article, home inspection professionals now routinely advise consumers to remove and replace those panels that remain in service.

-According to Home Inspection Insider, when Dr. Jesse Aronstein tested the Schneider Electric and Connecticut Electric replacement breakers, he found they had problems with failure rates, indicating that replacement breakers are no better than original Stab-Lok breakers.

-In his report, Dr. Aronstein states

 Providers

 Other manufacturers of Stab-Lok breakers may have included: